tonysamaritano/nano-cpu/README.md

 # Chisel Project Template
-8-bit CPU based on the Ben Eater ISA

-# Intro
-An 8-bit computer for learning how to build a computer from scratch.
+8-bit von Neumann CPU inspired by the Ben Eater ISA.
+The point of this project is to create an 8-bit computer for learning how to build a computer from scratch based on my current understanding of computer architecture.

-# How to build
+# How to build (__deprecated__)
 In order to build the CPU and simulate it, run the following commands:
 ```
 # Builds all required source into a build/ folder to run the CPU